-Notify the GME Office at your UTHSC Campus of your intent to transfer.
+Notify International Affairs of your intent to transfer.
 Obtain a DS-2019 from the new institution to complete the transfer process.

 Violation of Immigration Regulations

 If you do not comply with all of the rules described above, you may lose your status and not be eligible for the normal benefits of J-1 status.
 Resolution of your violation will depend on your specific situation.
 Contact the OIA for an appointment with the Responsible Officer, who will discuss your options with you.